Faculty & Staff

 B.A., Psychology, Harvard University; M.Ed., Elementary Education, Lesley University; Graduate of the Van Lunen Center for Executive Management at Calvin University

 Wayne Sit, Head of School since 2010, fell in love with teaching during his junior year at Harvard.
-During his 28 years in education, he has been a middle school teacher, as well as the academic dean and director of technology at Boston Trinity Academy.
+During his nearly 30 years in education, he has been a middle school teacher at Buckingham Browne & Nichols School in Cambridge, MA, as well as the academic dean and director of technology at Boston Trinity Academy in Boston.
 Wayne loves the AACS community and its desire to continue being an excellent school for Christ in the greater Ann Arbor area.
-He is particularly passionate about the school’s expansion into high school grades to have a greater impact for God in the community.
-He and his wife have five children, three who currently attend AACS, and are members of Knox Presbyterian Church.
+He is particularly passionate about the school’s expansion into high school grades to have a greater impact for God in the community as a full PK-Grade 12 Christian school.
+He and his wife have five children, three who currently attend AACS (and two at Calvin University) and are members of Knox Presbyterian Church.

 Renée McKeone, Principal (Main Campus) & Curriculum Director